JackyJWu/Basic-Website-Scraper/README.md

    index.js runs the scraper on my personal website (https://jackyjwu.github.io/)
           -to run this program 'nodemon index.js'

           output : the navbar titles  and the href links.

+  movie.js runs the scraper on a movie theater site
+          -to run this program 'nodemon movie.js'

+          output : movies.csv which contains organized list of movies and the time duration

  This will be where I store my webscraping work.